 FY2019 starts on October 1, 2018, and ends on September 30, 2019.
-The president has submitted a budget that proposes deep cuts to education, including the elimination of key funding impacting teachers.
-Deadlines are fast approaching for members of Congress to submit their funding priorities to appropriators (who make decisions about where education funding goes).
+The House and Senate appropriators (who make decisions about where federal education funding goes) are finalizing their proposals.
 Therefore, it is critical that we remind Congress of the importance of fully funding the following education priorities:

 Fully Fund the Every Student Succeeds Act (ESSA)